Skip to Content

 aspiration.
 The doctor uses a

 hollow tube called a cannula.
-It is attached by tubing to a bottle that has a pump.
-The pump provides a gentle vacuum.
+It is attached by tubing to a vacuum device.
 The cannula is passed through the vagina into

 the uterus.
 The pump is then turned on, and the tissue is removed from the